enasequence/read_docs/umbrella.rst

 You can add more child projects by inserting more <RELATED_PROJECT> blocks, or you can remove a block if you only wish to add one project at this time.

-When you are satisfied with the changes you have made to ``umbrella.xml`` you should run the following command from the directory in which both XML files are located:
+When you are satisfied with the changes you have made to umbrella.xml you should run the following command from the directory in which both XML files are located:

 .. code-block:: shell

     curl -u Username:Password -F "SUBMISSION=@submission.xml" -F "PROJECT=@umbrella" "https://www.ebi.ac.uk/ena/submit/drop-box/submit/"

-You must edit the command to include your Webin account ID and password.
+| You must edit the command to include your Webin account ID and password.
   You can make a practice submission to our test server before your final submission if are unsure of the process.
   To do this, change the URL at the end to https://wwwdev.ebi.ac.uk/ena/submit/drop-box/submit/ then run the command as normal.

-You will receive a receipt in XML form.
+| You will receive a receipt in XML form.
   You should note the 'success' attribute which will be true or false to indicate success or failure of your submission.
   If the submission was successful, the receipt will also contain the accessions of your project.
   These begin 'ERP' and 'PRJEB'.
+  The receipt for a failed submission will contain error messages which will advise you on how to fix your submission.

 Adding Children To An Umbrella
 ------------------------------